 Before calling a professional repair contractor, begin by addressing the problem yourself through a few basic steps to identify more common malfunctions.

 First, make certain that your current air conditioner filter is clean.
-If cool air is not blowing as freely as usual and ice has accumulated on or about an outdoor or indoor A/C unit, shut off both unit and fan for 6 to 8 hours to melt the ice.
+If cool air is not blowing as freely as usual and ice has accumulated on or about an outdoor or indoor air conditioning unit, shut off both unit and fan for 6 to 8 hours to melt the ice.
 Keep in mind that the visible buildup is just the "tip of the iceberg" that has built up inside ducts, coils, and/or evaporator.
 Thus, it takes several hours to give all ice inside the unit to thaw completely.

 Next, flush them with clear water to remove all trapped grass and other foreign matter.
 You should then clear all vegetation in a 12-inch radius of an outdoor unit.
-Numerous A/C maintenance kits are available for sale online.
+Numerous air conditioner maintenance kits are available for sale online.
 These products come with coil cleansers, brushes, a coating solution, and a fine-toothed comb.
-Use the kit to clean outdoor A/C condenser coils at least twice per season.
-Indoor A/C coils might not require as frequent cleansing if you stay on top of replacement and use only high-quality air filters.
+Use the kit to clean outdoor air conditioner condenser coils at least twice per season.
+Indoor air conditioner coils might not require as frequent cleansing if you stay on top of replacement and use only high-quality air filters.

 Maintaining your coils in a clean condition also facilitates reduced energy costs.
 Always make certain to turn the air conditioning unit off by using the main breaker prior to performing any DIY maintenance.

 Also, never work without wearing gloves and safety goggles whenever you use a coil cleaning solution.